 After some serious conversations with myself, I decided field trips should be part of his class, but I also wanted him to have a teacher.
 I wanted someone who was as passionate about American history as I am about creative writing.

-I purchased David Raymond’s American History immediately.
+I purchased Dave Raymond’s American History immediately.
 When it came, I worked my way through the first week’s worth of videos which detailed the class.
 Elijah and I decided on a schedule which he started at the beginning of July.

 Our Schedule with David Raymond’s American History